microsoft/playwright/docs/src/api/params.md

 Specify screenshot type, defaults to `png`.

+## screenshot-option-mask
+- `mask` <[Array]<[Locator]>>

+Specify locators that should be masked when the screenshot is taken.
+Masked elements will be overlayed with a pink box `#FF00FF` that completely covers its bounding box.

 ## screenshot-options-common-list
 - %%-screenshot-option-disable-animations-%%
 - %%-screenshot-option-omit-background-%%
 - %%-screenshot-option-quality-%%
 - %%-screenshot-option-path-%%
 - %%-screenshot-option-type-%%
+- %%-screenshot-option-mask-%%
 - %%-input-timeout-%%